CPAN-Security/security.metacpan.org/docs/cna-faq.md

 ### What is a CVE?

-A CVE (Common Vulnerability Enumeration) is a numeric identifier for publicly disclosed vulnerabilities.
+A CVE (Common Vulnerabilities and Exposures) is a numeric identifier for publicly disclosed vulnerabilities.
 It allows different groups to use the same ID when discussing vulnerabilities.

 Publishing a CVE is a way of alerting downstream users (distributors, system administrators, and software developers) that the software has a vulnerability.